HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/dimlp/dimlpbt.md

 | CLI argument syntax     | `--acc_thresh`    |
 | JSON identifier         | `acc_thresh`      |
 | Default value           | `None`            |

+!!!Warning
+     You should specify a big number in [nb_epochs](#number-of-epochs) otherwise it may not have enough time to stop with this criterion.

 ---